Cardiogenic shock: Coronary revascularization

-In cardiogenic shock due to heart attack, revascularization of the occluded coronary artery is shown to reduce mortality.
+In cardiogenic shock due to a heart attack, revascularization of the occluded coronary artery is shown to reduce mortality.
 Early revascularization is associated with better outcomes.
 It is unclear if multi-vessel revascularization (revascularizing other coronary arteries that are not occluded, in addition to the culprit coronary artery) has additional benefit.

 Intra-aortic balloon pump

 An intra-aortic balloon pump is a device placed by a cardiac surgeon into the descending aorta.
 It consists of a small balloon filled with helium that helps the heart to pump blood by inflating during diastole (the resting phase of the cardiac cycle) and deflating during systole (the contracting phase of the cardiac cycle).
 Intra-aortic balloon pumps do not directly increase cardiac output, but importantly, they decrease the amount of pressure that the heart has to pump against, thereby allowing for more blood flow and oxygen to be delivered to the heart muscles.

-Intra-aortic balloon pumps have been around for several decades and are most commonly used first-line of the mechanical circulatory support devices.
+Intra-aortic balloon pumps have been available for several decades and are most commonly used as the first-line mechanical circulatory support devices.
 However, it is not without its potential complications.
-Potential complications include injury upon insertion of the device to arteries supplying the spinal cord as well as risks with any procedure such as bleeding and infection.
-Contraindications to intra-aortic balloon pumps include aortic dissection, an abdominal aortic aneurysm, and irregularly fast heart beats.
+Potential complications include injury upon insertion of the device to arteries supplying the spinal cord, as well as risks with any procedure, such as bleeding and infection.
+Contraindications to intra-aortic balloon pumps include aortic dissection, an abdominal aortic aneurysm, and irregularly fast heartbeats.

 Left ventricular assist device

-There are several types of left ventricular assist devices, with the Impella devices being some of the most common.
-This device is placed by a cardiac surgeon into the left ventricle of the heart and essentially acts as a pump, drawing blood from the left ventricle and pushing it out into the aorta so that it could be delivered to the rest of the body.
+There are several types of left ventricular assist devices, with the Impella devices among the most common.
+A cardiac surgeon places this device in the left ventricle of the heart.
+It essentially acts as a pump, drawing blood from the left ventricle and pushing it out into the aorta, so it can be delivered to the rest of the body.
 Unlike intra-aortic balloon pumps, the Impella acts independently from the cardiac cycle.
 It can be adjusted to pump at faster rates to take blood out of the left ventricle and into the aorta more quickly, thereby decreasing the amount of work that the left ventricle has to do.
-While the Impella is commonly used in settings of cardiogenic shock, some evidence suggests that it placing an Impella device in an acute cardiogenic shock setting, where the heart fails to pump suddenly, may not necessarily guarantee increased survival.
+While the Impella is commonly used in settings of cardiogenic shock, some evidence suggests that placing an Impella device in an acute cardiogenic shock setting, where the heart suddenly fails to pump, may not necessarily guarantee increased survival.

 Potential complications specific to an Impella device include hemolysis (shearing of the blood cells) as well as the formation of lesions on the heart valve, namely the mitral or aortic valves.
 Contraindications to an Impella device insertion include aortic dissection, the presence of a mechanical aortic valve, and the presence of a blood clot in the left ventricle.